Bob's Big Boy: Recent history (2000–present)

+Further shrinking their territory was the 2001 deal Liggett and Big Boy Restaurants International made with Frisch's.
+The Big Boy trademarks in Kentucky, Indiana, and most of Ohio and Tennessee transferred to Frisch's ownership; all other Frisch's territories transferred to Liggett.
+As a franchisee, the Elias Brothers bankruptcy had threatened Frisch's future use of the Big Boy trademark, but it was forever resolved by this deal.
+Under the agreement, Frisch's is no longer a franchisee, but Big Boy Restaurant Group and Frisch's are now independent co-registrants of the Big Boy name and trademark.

+Now limited to California, Bob's grew to 16 restaurants by 2011, but started to decline again.
+Although Big Boy Restaurants International expected to open 140 California units by 2018, only a handful of Bob's Big Boy Restaurants remain, all in the Greater Los Angeles Area of Southern California.

 In 2018, Liggett sold the parent company which was renamed Big Boy Restaurant Group.
 The company franchises both Bob's Big Boy and non–branded Big Boy restaurants.

+Sauce and dressing retail business

 Bob Wian started a food manufacturing company, the "Specialty Products Division" to manufacture and sell Bob's Big Boy branded salad dressings, relish, and seasoning salt.
-This division was purchased along with the restaurant chain by Marriott Corporation, who sold it to entrepreneur Kathy Taggares in June, 1987.
+This division was purchased along with the restaurant chain by Marriott Corporation.

+Marriott sold it to entrepreneur Kathy Taggares in June 1987.
 She changed the name to K.T.'s Kitchens and continued manufacturing products for the restaurants and for retail stores.
 Taggares manufactured 10,000 gallons of salad dressing a day utilizing natural products and French cheeses.
 She noted that only 20% of her sales came from the 223 Big Boy restaurants open at the time.
 “I basically bought a $6-million company with $200,000 in cash,” Taggares told the Los Angeles Times in 1989.
 She sold her "life insurance policy, her condominium and all her jewelry to raise the money."
 Taggares relocated the plant from Glendale, California to Carson, California, added frozen pizzas, and had over 300 employees as of 2019.

-In February of 2019, Julie Pantiskas, former owner of the Nut Tree restaurant in Northern California, partnered with Salt Creek Capital to form a new company called The Flavor of California, which acquired the rights to Bob's Big Boy salad dressing and sauces.
-The company based in Pasadena, CA currently makes Bob's famous Bleu Cheese, Thousand Island, Ranch Country, Roquefort, and Lite Bleu Cheese dressings, as well as tartar sauce and seafood sauce.
+The rights to Bob's Big Boy salad dressing and sauces were acquired by The Flavor of California, a partnership between Julie Pantiskas, former owner of the Nut Tree restaurant in Northern California, and Salt Creek Capital formed in February 2019.
+The company, based in Pasadena, California currently makes Bob's famous Bleu Cheese, Thousand Island, Ranch Country, Roquefort, and Lite Bleu Cheese dressings, as well as tartar sauce and seafood sauce.
 The product is sold in Target, Costco, Walmart, and supermarkets in 14 Western states.
-The one pint glass jars are printed with a mid 1950s Bob's logo and modified Big Boy mascot.
+The one-pint glass jars are printed with a mid 1950s Bob's logo and modified Big Boy mascot.